mbeyeler/opencv-machine-learning/README.md

 ## Errata

-The following errata have been reported that apply to the print version of the book:
+The following errata have been reported that apply to the print version of the book.
+Some of these are typos, others are bugs in the code.
+Please note that all known bugs have been fixed in the code of this repository.
 - p.32: `Out[15]` should read '3' instead of 'int_arr[3]'.
 - p.32: `Out[22]` should read `array([9, 8, 7, 6, 5, 4, 3, 2, 1, 0])` instead of `array([0, 1, 2, 3, 4, 5, 6, 7, 8, 9])`.
 - p.33: In the sentence: "Here, the first dimension defines the color channel...", the order of color channels should read "blue, green, and red in OpenCV" instead of "red, green, blue, green, and red".